Rice Terraces, Northern Philippines

 Phone numbers frequently change.
 Call for directory assistance in Manila 114 or 112 in the provinces.

-There are 2 major cell phone providers: Globe and Smart.
-Both are available in cities and major tourist places such as Boracay Island, Mactan Island (Cebu), Puerto Galera (Mindoro Or.), Panglao Island (Bohol) and some places in Palawan.
-Internet cafés are recently being opened throughout the country.
+There are 3 major mobile phone providers: Globe,Smart and Suncellular .
+All are available in cities and major tourist places such as Boracay Island, Mactan Island (Cebu), Puerto Galera (Mindoro Or.), Panglao Island (Bohol) and some places in Palawan.
+Internet cafés are open throughout the country.
 They still tend to be slow.
-Radio is still a common way of communicating between the islands with no phone line / provider, so getting a response is not always quick.
+Radio is still a common way of communicating between the more remote islands with no phone line / provider, so getting a response is not always quick.
 Local time is GMT (Greenwich Mean Time) + 8.

 For entry regulations into The Philippines, visit the website of the Bureau of Immigration, Philippines : http://immigration.gov.ph/index.php?option=com_content&task=view&id=16&Itemid=80

 1) your passport is valid for at least 6 months beyond your period of stay in The Philippines AND 2) you present a return or outward bound ticket to your country of origin or to a next country of destination.

 Extensions must be arranged with the Bureau of Immigration.
 Tourist visa from 21 to 58 days are also available at the Philippine Embassy or Consulate in your country.